Orangebloods - Bracketology: Where do the Longhorns land? (via Seth Fowler Real Estate)

 Marquette, (3-seed, ninth overall) led by former Longhorns coach Shaka Smart, has absolutely smashed expectations in Milwaukee after a fantastic season so far that has them in first place in the Big East with a very impressive record of 14-3 in conference.
 Their star shooting guard, Kameron Jones, averages 15 points per game as part of an offense that has four players scoring in double figures with a fifth at 9.7 points per.

 There are plenty of reasons why this didn't work in Austin; you can look at reffing differences, the elimination of the hand-check, and the types of players he recruited.
-While I'm not sure which, he has seemed to adapt his game plan to his team better in the Big East and has them in a great position to run deep into the tournament (although he never did this once at Texas.
+While I'm not sure which it was, he has seemingly adapted his game plan to better suit his team in the Big East, and has them in a great position to run deep into the tournament (although he never did this once at Texas.
 In fact, he never won a tournament game ever at UT).

 Hopefully, Shaka Smart has remembered how to get past the first round, and all props to him if he can do it this year with a very good Marquette team.